PTSSpace/MANIsimulation/README.md

 ```$ roslaunch manisim gazebo.launch world:=moon```

+A safe spawning spot on moon.world is (x,y,z) = (0, 20, 0.2175).

+Please be aware that when launching MANI in a custom world file, it needs to be spawned in a 'safe' spot to ensure functionality of the simulation.
+For example, if you were to launch MANI on a steep slope, MANI might start sliding and behave unpredictably right after being spawned.
+See the section below on how to set a spawning spot (position).

 #### Set the position where MANI is spawned at
 You can define the x-, y- and z-position MANI is spawned at when launching Gazebo.
 The default values are x=0, y=0 and z=0.2175. _(If z was 0, MANI would be placed slightly in the ground of empty.world.
 This is due to the position of MANI's own origin.)_